 One of the biggest challenges for software programmers is incompatible operating systems.
 A program they write for PC isn't going to work on a Mac or a Blu-ray player.

 That's why some software lets programmers write one program and run it on any system.
 The most widespread of these cross-platform systems is Java.

 Thanks to the rise of cross-platform Web browsers and cloud computing, Java isn't as important as it once was.
 Still, without it certain websites, online games and even useful programs like LibreOffice won't run.

 And you can't ignore that it's installed on an estimated 3 billion gadgets - including most new PCs you buy.
 Macs no longer have it installed by default.

-Do you even need Java?
-I’ll tell you whether or not you do.
+But that begs the question, do you even need Java?
+I'll tell you whether or not you do.